 When designing a modernization project, it is important to put the customer first and ensure changes are introduced incrementally, without a sudden and abrupt disruption.
 When the end consumer is an enterprise, its systems should see minimal changes to consume the services.
 Business operations need to seamlessly transition from supporting the legacy applications to using the modernized model.
 The phased (or strangler) approach is best in this regard.
-Of respondents using this method more often than other methods, 37% said they experienced "no disruption" more frequently (see Figure 12).
+Of respondents using this method more often than other methods, 28% said they experienced "no disruption" more frequently (see Figure 12).
+This falls to 12% for the coexistent method.